newvoid7/dprp/README.md

 # Deep Prior Rendering Probes (DPRP)

-A framework to accomplish the pre- and intra- operative visiual fusion (PIVF) in augmented reality laparoscopic partial nephrectomy (AR-LPN).
-It uses prior knowledge to train a deep learning network to distinguish 2D render results from different viewpoints, information about each viewpoint is stored in a rendering probe.
+A framework to accomplish the pre- and intra- operative view fusion (PIVF) in augmented reality laparoscopic partial nephrectomy (AR-LPN).
+It uses rendering probes to store the information of the preoperative 3D model from different viewpoints, trains a deep neural network (ProFEN) to distinguish 2D render results from different viewpoints, and exploits prior knowledge to select the best matching probe from a restricted area.

 ## Data prepare
 The dataset directory should be like the following: